-After obtaining U.S. lawful permanent residence (a green card), the U.S. government expects you to actually live in the U.S. – and will consider your green card to have been abandoned if you make your home in another country, most often (but not always) evidenced by how long you spend there.
-(For further discussion of abandonment of U.S. residence, see How to Travel Outside the U.S. With a Green Card.”)
+After obtaining U.S. lawful permanent residence (a green card), the U.S. government expects you to actually live in the U.S.; and will consider your green card to have been abandoned if you make your home in another country, most often (but not always) evidenced by how long you spend there.
+(For further discussion of abandonment of U.S. residence, see How to Travel Outside the U.S. With a Green Card.)

 Perhaps your U.S. citizen spouse was transferred abroad for work, and you decided to basically go and take your chances that your green card would indeed be abandoned, and you spend at least one year outside of the U.S., but your spouse gets transferred back again.
 You want to come back, but are pretty sure you've lost the right to do so.
 What can you do?

 This isn't as unusual a situation as you might imagine.
 Figuring out what to do next involves: